thibaut-neoledge/azure-docs.fr-fr/articles/documentdb/documentdb-developing-with-multiple-regions.md

 <properties
-   pageTitle="Développement avec plusieurs régions dans DocumentDB | Microsoft Azure" description="Découvrez comment accéder aux données dans plusieurs régions Azure DocumentDB, un service de base de données NoSQL entièrement géré." services="documentdb" documentationCenter="" authors="kiratp"
+   pageTitle="Developing with multiple regions in DocumentDB | Microsoft Azure" description="Learn how to access your data in multiple regions from Azure DocumentDB, a fully managed NoSQL database service." services="documentdb" documentationCenter="" authors="kiratp"